getfidia/fidia-payment-widget/README.md

 ```

 You can add as many buttons as desired and each of them will be replaced by Fidia's custom button.
+NB: Button text will be replaced by Fidia's button text ("Support me") if you don't specify a button text.

 ### Vue
 Add the below script to your mounted hook.
-Replace `embedUrl` with the url of the embed script you want to use.
+Replace `embedUrl` with the URL of the embed script you want to use.
 ```javascript
 mounted(){
     const fidiaScript = document.createElement('script');